Specialized TIG welding gloves are essential when it comes to laying down quality beads.

-The Revco Black Stallion BT88 BSX is a three finger design featuring innovative pads for resting your hand and for protection while dragging your hand to follow your work.
+The Revco Black Stallion BT88 BSX is a three-finger design featuring innovative pads for resting your hand and protection while dragging your hand to follow your work.
 These gloves are fully lined and feature gauntlet cuffs treated to be flame resistant.
 Taken together, these design decisions demonstrate a thoughtful approach by Revco to real-world problems in the welding environment.

 - MIG and stick gloves

 - Cotton liner